Swelling in the ankles, feet or legs often goes away on its own. See a GP if it does not get better in a few days.

 - it gets worse

-- the swelling is only in 1 ankle, foot or leg and there's no obvious cause, such as an injury
+- you have swelling in 1 ankle, foot or leg and there's no obvious cause, such as an injury

 - the swelling is severe, painful or starts very suddenly